The Ultimate Single Parent Dating GuideBy Jo Middleton

 How do I know if I’m ready to date?

-Dating again after a divorce or separation is a huge step.
-You’ll likely be worried about repeating past mistakes, or getting hurt or seeing your children hurt, and your confidence may have taken a knock.
+Dating again after a divorce, loss or separation is a huge step.
+Even if you've come into single parenthood after solo adoption or IVF, this will feel like a huge shift in your life status.
+You might be worried about repeating past mistakes, getting hurt or seeing your children hurt, and your confidence may have taken a knock.
 For a lot of single parents dating again after a break, the myriad dating app options available can feel daunting in itself, let alone the prospect of having to start a conversation or go on a real life date.

 Maxine suggests looking out for these signs that you might not be ready to date: